By Bonnie L. Grant

 Hairy bittercress weed (Cardamine hirsuta) is an annual spring or winter pest.
-The plant springs from a basal rosette and bears three to nine inch long stems.
+The plant springs from a basal rosette and bears 3- to 9-inch long stems.
 The leaves are alternate and slightly scalloped with the largest at the base of the plant.
 Tiny white flowers develop at the ends of the stems and then turn into long seedpods.
 These pods split open explosively when ripe and fling seeds out into the environment.

 The weed prefers cool, moist soil and is most prolific after early spring rains.
 The weeds spread quickly but their appearance reduces as temperatures increase.
 The plant has a long, deep taproot, which makes pulling them out manually ineffective.
 Control for hairy bittercress is cultural and chemical.